Information for students

 These skills are embedded in core learning experiences that teach students about:

 - cultural diversity and social change in Asia and Europe

 - processes of regionalisation, internationalisation, transnationalism and globalisation as well as their local receptions

 - a suite of Asian and European language and culture subjects.

 Staff in International Studies also conduct research in the above areas.

 Staff also supervise research students completing higher degrees by research in the Faculty of Arts and Social Sciences.

 International Studies is responsible for the coordination and implementation of the following teaching programs:

-- the Bachelor of Arts in International Studies, which can be combined with most other bachelor's-level degrees at UTS
+- the Bachelor of International Studies, which can be combined with most other bachelor's-level degrees at UTS

 - the Diploma in Languages (C20059)